dslourenco22/BlackJackAdvisor/README.md

 ## Disclaimer

-This is not 100% correct and should not be used for gambling involving with currency as Blackjack is a game that includes chance.
+This is not 100% correct and should not be used for gambling involving with true currency as Blackjack is a game that includes chance.
 Gamble Responsibly.
 Drink Responsibly.
 And be extremely responsible if you're doing both at the same time.
 Enjoy!

 ## Overview